hayleyw7/hayleyw7/README.md

 ### Hi there! 👋

-I'm a front-end development student at Turing School of Software & Design.
+I'm a front-end developer, and I am currently in Module 3 at Turing School of Software & Design.

 ---